QD (retailer): History

 In 2010, the company opened its first store outside England in Wrexham, north Wales.
 Housed in a former Marks & Spencer branch, the store traded for ten years before declining local trade led to closure plans being announced in 2020.
+In 2011, the company moved its headquarters from Anglia Square in Norwich to the former Norfolk Chamber of Commerce site on the corner of Barrack Street and Silver Road.

 The company added 11 more shops to their portfolio through the purchase of fellow East Anglian discounter Thingmebobs in early 2013.
 These stores retained their separate identity and a new parent company, QD Commercial Group Holdings, was set up to operate the various related companies.
+The Thingmebobs Stores were re-branded under QD in 2022.

 QD Stores established an e-commerce site selling goods online during 2014 and followed this with the introduction of a 'click and collect' service the following year.

-In 2015 QD Stores opened a new garden centre in Countershorpe, Leicester and since then has opened two more garden centre sites in Peterborough and Worcester.
+The company announced in April 2022 that it would be joining fellow discounters Poundland and Home Bargains in offering a frozen food section.
+In August 2022, QD opened their 30th store in Maldon, Essex.

+Cherry Lane Garden Centres

+Cherry Lane Garden Centre group was started by QD in 2001 to run three garden centres based in East Anglia.
+The company runs five nurseries to grow their own plants.

+The Cherry Lane Garden Centre group has continued to grow with the purchase of Retford & Gainsborough Garden Centre in Nottinghamshire in February 2022, their 16th garden centre across East Anglia, East Midlands and Yorkshire.